 EPIDEMIOLOGY OF C. AURIS IN PENNSYLVANIA

-The Pennsylvania Department of Health (DOH) and the Philadelphia Department of Public Health (PDPH) are jointly updating the following guidance.
-DOH is reminding healthcare facilities, providers and laboratories to have heightened awareness for C. auris in patients and to take action to contain the spread.
+The Pennsylvania Department of Health (DOH) and Philadelphia Department of Public Health (PDPH) are reminding healthcare facilities, providers, and laboratories to have heightened awareness for C. auris in patients and to take action to contain the spread.